hjacobs/tech.zalando.com/posts/entering-kernel-namespaces-with-python.rst

 We are currently building our own Docker-based PaaS (Platform as a Service) with IPv6 --- so stay tuned...

-We're hiring! e.g. `Cloud Specialist`_ but also Java Developers and System Engineers, see `our job portal`_.

 .. _Docker: https://www.docker.com/
 .. _a bad idea: http://jpetazzo.github.io/2014/06/23/docker-ssh-considered-evil/
 .. _not yet part of Ubuntu 14.04 LTS: http://askubuntu.com/questions/439056/why-there-is-no-nsenter-in-util-linux